melvir/tap-backendtest/README.md

   * Do unit testing with aim to isolate it for testing business logic

 * Repositories
-  * Only applicable for custom query methods (e.g. jpa /jpl)
+  * Only applicable for custom query methods (e.g. jpa / jpl)
   * Using DataJpaTest

 * Model